microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/types.md

 ---
 display: "Types"
-oneline: "Used to create an allowlist of types to be included in the compile"
+oneline: "Specify type package names to be included without being referenced in a source file."
 ---

 By default all _visible_ "`@types`" packages are included in your compilation.